-For simplicity then let’s just show pulling the data from my VIP list only when the first email addresses column matches – via a query in this example – but please build your own list and logic to suit your needs;
+For simplicity, let’s just show pulling the data from my VIP list only when the first email addresses column matches – via a query in this example – but please build your own list and logic to suit your needs;

-Over on my To-Do we see my new email has been converted and appears in the list for me, I also get a handy link to outlook to the exact email message
+Over on my To-Do we see my new email has been converted and appears in the list.
+I also get a handy link to Outlook to the exact email message.

 This is a pretty powerful way of being able to use Power Automate to make sure your extreme volume of emails don’t get in the way of what you really need to get done.